brizer/multi-repo-git/readme.md

 Simplify some operations on the path with the config command, such as `mrgx config ls`, `mrgx config addp` ,`mrgx config rmp`, [read here for more details](docs/config.md).

+There are some more flexible and simple configuration methods, but need to be based on the backup configuration. [read here for more details](docs/backup.md).

 # Want to contribute?

 At this stage, the tool configuration is very simple and the function is very simple.
 Any idea to improve this project would be greatly appreciated.